Medical/Compassionate Withdrawals in Watts College

 A compassionate withdrawal may be in extraordinary cases in which a significant personal situation, (for example, the serious illness of a child or spouse or the death of a close family member) prevents a student from continuing in classes.

-All required documents should be sent to:
+All required documents should be attached directly to your DocuSign envelope or sent to:

 Watts College of Public Service and Community Solutions

 Attn: Medical and Compassionate Withdrawal